kerathy/Statement/README.md

 On May 7th, 2022, I made the statement (it should have been earlier; perhaps github can show the time; I forgot; it should have been earlier than when I uploaded the audio).
 Sometimes I update something, and the last updated date is June 14, 2022.
 I uploaded the audio on May 7, 2022.

-### Please do not affect my life or my career.
+### Please do not affect my life or career.
 There are no restrictions on my career.
 I like "step by step," and no matter who you are, I don't have any problems.
 I am not responsible for others' lives.
 ### Have an impact on others' lives or careers.
 (Tab: selfish people) None of my business!
 No matter what kind of decision you make, no one forces you to make it; it is up to you.

-### For all the projects I listed on my resume, all of them are finished by me, my project partner, my professor independently, no one else helps us.
-If they are used for any inappropriate purposes(university application, job application, commercial purpose), no matter who you are, I will pursue all the losses.
+### For all the projects I listed on my resume, all of them were finished by me, my project partner, and my professor independently; no one else helped us.
+If they are used for any inappropriate purposes (university applications, job applications, or commercial purposes), no matter who you are, I will pursue all the losses.

 If anyone pretends to be me or my friend to obtain any icbc's information through illegal channel, disclose anything that should not be disclosed, I am not responsible for that, no matter who you are, you should be responsible for your own behavior.
 I am not responsible for other's life, none of my business, no solution can be provided!
 I did not snitch on anyone, nor did I cooperate with others to snitch on anyone.
 I did not report anyone before.
 My family and I did not disclose anything about icbc(including but not limited to clinets' cases, internal stuffs) to anyone.
 I never discussed my job with anyone(including but not limited to family, friends, professors, etc).
 I wrote a little about icbc during the master of professional accounting, however, that is not important and not confidential.
 I did not start my dissertation, and I never disclosed anything that should not be disclosed.
 My friends never discussed their jobs with me after resignation.
 Do not influence my and my family members' career.